 Use and Reproduction

 These projects are an attempt to take existing data sources and reformat them for online access.
-The HCGL has a collection of vessel data sheets created over the past thirty years and a collection of approximately 90,000 images of Great Lakes vessels.
+The HCGL has a collection of vessel data sheets created over the past fifty years and a collection of over 100,000 images of Great Lakes vessels.
 This image database is the end product of combining these two data formats into an online tool for researchers.

 For other uses of materials from this web site -- i.e., commercial products, publication, broadcast, mirroring, and anything else that doesn't fall under "fair use" (explained below) -- we require that you contact us in advance for permission to reproduce.
 Please read on for more information.